-4.5 In adopting this Constitution the Council formally confirms the responsibility for functions and delegation of powers shown in Part 3 of this Constitution.
+4.5 In adopting this Constitution Council formally confirms the responsibility for functions and delegation of powers shown in Part 3 of this Constitution.

-5 CHAIRING THE COUNCIL - THE MAYOR
+5 CHAIRING COUNCIL MEETINGS - THE MAYOR

 ROLE AND FUNCTION OF THE MAYOR

 5.1 The Mayor and in their absence, the Deputy Mayor, will have the following roles and functions.